 An older dog will attempt to keep up with your walking pace but might begin to lag behind you as he tires.
 Keep checking your dog’s stamina when out for your daily walks, taking a breather stop and give him a chance to rest if he seems tired.

 Swap your routine and exercise at home

 When the weather isn’t too good, your senior dog might be more reluctant to go outside.
 Don’t force him but exercise and play games inside instead.
-Walking round the house with your dog following you from room to room, up and down the stairs is a great workout.
+Walking around the house with your dog following you from room to room, up and down the stairs is a great workout.
 Hide treats in various rooms and let your dog sniff them out.
 He will forget his aches and pains if there is a snack involved.

 Listen to your dog’s needs

-As your pet ages, its clear he will become less energetic.
+As your pet ages, it’s clear he will become less energetic.
 He certainly won’t be able to walk such great distances and will easily tire.
 At this point in his life, its important that you pay attention to your dog’s needs.
-Its advisable for him to have more frequent medical checks to ensure he is aging without any major issues which will allow the vet to treat any age-related problems at the onset.
+It’s advisable for him to have more frequent medical checks to ensure he is aging without any major issues which will allow the vet to treat any age-related problems at the onset.

 When your senior dog is unable to take a daily walk, or perhaps is totally housebound through illness, we can offer a service to visit your home and check on your pet, if you’re not able to be around.
-We will let your dog into the garden for toilet duties and clean up afterwards.
-An ageing dog benefits from smaller, more frequent meals, which we can give to him, together with any medication that’s needed.
+We will let your dog into the garden for toilet duties and clean up afterward.
+An aging dog benefits from smaller, more frequent meals, which we can give to him, together with any medication that’s needed.
 Of course, we will also shower your pooch with love and attention and offer soothing belly rubs, making sure that the dog is settled for another snooze before we leave.

 Getting older is a natural part of both human and canine life.
 Respecting this will still give you both enjoyment as you celebrate your dog’s advancing years.